jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 ### Shape

 I've long been fascinated by the beautifully smooth shapes that data makes when generated at scale.
 Not just systems, but data that is based on human behavior.
-I had once assumed just because individual humans are so complicated, so individual, so hard to predict individually, that a bunch of humans should be exponentially more complicated to predict.
-But it is in fact the opposite.
+I once assumed that because individual humans are so complicated, so individual, so hard to predict individually, that a bunch of humans would be exponentially more complicated to predict.
+But it is, in fact, the opposite.
 When you get lots of people, all the individual differences wash out, and what you are left with is the smooth underlying generative mechanisms that underlie their common behavior.

 Most people are familiar with the bell curve or normal distribution.
 Plot human height and you'll get something roughly normal.
 Human height follows this pattern because it's the sum of many small, independent effects: genes, nutrition, environment.
 You can see below that adult human height is approximately normal; if you split by gender even more so.